Shaul1Kr/Linnovate/README.md

 This project is a **URL Shortener** service.
 It allows users to generate short links for long URLs and track visits to those links.
 The application is built with **React**, **Node.js**, and **PostgreSQL**, using **Prisma ORM** for database management.
 It also includes analytics for tracking URL usage and interaction, along with a proxy configuration to manage API requests from the frontend.

+For a detailed overview of the architecture and design choices, please refer to the [Design Document](./DESIGN.md).

 ## Features

 - Shorten long URLs.